Talgo AVRIL: History

 Talgo presented the Avril concept at the InnoTrans fair in Berlin in September 2010.
 The prototype, named G3, was approved in Spain on 13 May 2016, traveling more than 76,000 kilometers, and up to 363 km/h.

 After several years of development and testing, the first order for Avril trains was placed in November 2016, when Spanish operator Renfe Operadora signed a €786.5 million contract for 15 standard-gauge train sets and 30 years of maintenance.
 In May 2017, Renfe Operadora ordered another 15 variable gauge train sets for €495 million, with the Avril's entry into service expected in 2021, which was later delayed to March 2024.
 Renfe sought €116 million in compensation from Talgo for the delays in delivery, later seeking an additional €50 million and €80,000 per day of delay beyond 1 April 2024.

 A Talgo Avril train reached 360 km/h top-speed on the Ourense-Santiago de Compostela high-speed line on Iberian gauge as part of homologation testing.

 In October 2019, Adif, the Spanish railway infrastructure manager, ordered a single variable gauge trainset for €39 million, designed to serve as a diagnostics train.

-In 2023, French operator Le Train signed a €300 million contract for 10 train sets and 30 years of maintenance.
+In 2023, French operator Le Train signed a €300 million contract for 10 trainsets and 30 years of maintenance.

-From 21 May 2024, Renfe schedules new AVE services to the Spanish regions of Asturias and Galicia, operated by variable gauge Talgo Avril trains.
+From 21 May 2024, Renfe scheduled new AVE services to the Spanish regions of Asturias and Galicia, operated by variable gauge Talgo Avril trains.
 Those AVE services are replacing the previously Alvia services Madrid Chamartín-Gijón and Castellón de la Plana/Vinaros-Gijón via Oviedo in Asturias and the Alvia services Madrid-A Coruña and Madrid-Vigo via Santiago de Compostela, Vilagarcía de Arousa and Pontevedra in Galicia.
-In addition Talgo Avril will replace S-112 trains for the Avlo Madrid–Barcelona, Madrid–Valencia, Madrid–Alicante and Murcia–Madrid–Valladolid services.
+In addition Talgo Avril was planned to replace Class 102 trains for the Avlo Madrid–Barcelona, Madrid–Valencia, Madrid–Alicante and Murcia–Madrid–Valladolid services.

+In July 2026, Renfe and Talgo settled their dispute over delivery delays and technical defects.
+The agreement unlocked approximately €200 million in withheld payments for Talgo.
+Renfe agreed to invest €132 million to retrofit its 15 standard gauge trainsets with variable gauge bogies, standardising the entire 30-train fleet.
+In return, Talgo's €116.6 million late-delivery penalty was restructured, with repayments deferred until 2032.